reportportal/docs/src/md/src/ManagementBoard/AllUsersPage.md

 4. The warning message will be displayed.

-5. Click "Delete" button.
-The user will be deleted from Report Portal.
-All launches and shared data (filters, dashboards and widgets), that the user owns on the projects will be kept in Report Portal.
+5. Click the "Delete" button.
+The user will be deleted from the ReportPortal.
+All launches and shared data (filters, dashboards and widgets), that the user owns on the projects will be kept in ReportPortal.

 [ ![Image](Images/userGuide/manageUsers/deleteUser.png) ](https://youtu.be/8kaqZPyW5KQ)

 ### Edit user account role

-The only space in Report Portal where user can get the Administrator rights is All Users page
+The only space in ReportPortal where user can get the Administrator rights is All Users page

 **GRANT ADMINISTRATOR**

 To grant Administrator role for any user, perform the following steps:

-1. Login into Report Portal instance as Administrator.
+1. Login into the ReportPortal instance as Administrator.

 2. Navigate to the Management Board -\> "All Users" page.